RubenRubens/SolidMonty-FreeCAD/README.md

 2. Download this folder into your computer.
 3. Now add that directory to your PYTHONPATH.

-That's it boys and girls, now you can start FreeCAD and run your scripts by importing the library.
+That's it boys and girls.
+Now you can start FreeCAD and run your scripts by importing the library.

 ```python